wormholer/KAP-manual/en/model/cube/create_cube.en.md

 ![](images/createcube_10.png)

-Step 3: Define Cube measure types according to aggregation requirements in analysis.
+Step 3: **Measures**.
+Define Cube measure types according to aggregation requirements in analysis.
 COUNT measure and SUM measure could be created automatically if you click **Optimize**, which depend on data type, to demonstrate order amount and over all amount of item sold.
 Of course these defaulted measures can be modified or deleted later manually.
 In this case, `PRICE` is also an important in sales measurement.
 For example, total sales `SUM(PRICE)`.

 Secondly we need to count sellers number by `COUNT(DISTINCT SELLER_ID)`.
 KAP adopts HyperLogLog algorithm, an approximation algorithm, by default in `COUNT_DISTINCT` computing.
 Low accuracy is enough in this case, so we choose "Error Rate < 9.75%".
 For the same reason we create another measure `COUNT(DISTINCT LSTG_FORMAT_NAME)`.